milinda/iotrobots/docs/drone.rst

 Cloud Deployment
 ----------------

 We use FutureGrid as our cloud provider to deploy the components.
-Please read the FutureGrid OpenStack `manual<http://manual.futuregrid.org/openstackgrizzly.html/>`_ before proceeding.
+Please read the FutureGrid OpenStack Python_.

 Cloud deployment is done using three frameworks.